Compressibility and volume variations due to composition in multicomponent fluids: Numerical examples for three aqueous solutions

 \subsection{Seawater}

-To obtain data we use the open Python-module seawater 3.3.5 to be obtained from \href{https://pypi.org/project/seawater}{https://pypi.org/project/seawater}.
-It provides functions to compute several thermodynamic quantities for ocean water from temperature, pressure and salinity input data.
-In the documentation we read that \textquotedblleft The package uses the formulas from Unesco’s joint panel on oceanographic tables and standards, UNESCO 1981 and UNESCO 1983 (EOS-80)\textquotedblright{}, to be found in \cite{fofonoff1983algorithms}.
+To obtain data we use the open Python modules {\it seawater 3.3.5} and {\it gsw 3.6.19} (Gibbs Seawater Oceanographic Package) to be obtained from \href{https://pypi.org/project/seawater}{https://pypi.org/project/seawater} and \href{https://pypi.org/project/gsw}{https://pypi.org/project/gsw}.
+These provide tools to compute several thermodynamic quantities for ocean water from temperature, pressure and salinity input data.
+In the documentation of the seawater package, we read that \textquotedblleft The package uses the formulas from Unesco’s joint panel on oceanographic tables and standards, UNESCO 1981 and UNESCO 1983 (EOS-80)\textquotedblright{}, to be found in \cite{fofonoff1983algorithms}.
 Note that this is not the most recent version of the EOS for seawater: \textquotedblleft The EOS-80 library is considered now obsolete; it is provided here for compatibility with old scripts, and to allow a smooth transition to the new TEOS-10.\textquotedblright.
 We here refer interested readers to \cite{TEOS2010} or the website \href{https://www.teos-10.org}{https://www.teos-10.org} of the project.
-Our choice for the older library is subjective: This older version uses the intuitive definitions of temperature and pressure, so it seemed easier to be handled for a non expert.
+In particular, the newer equation of state incorporates aspects of thermodynamic consistency by using a Gibbs function as general potential.
+Several computational routines associated with this approach are implemented in the gsw package.
+However, the older seawater package offers functions with standard temperature input, which are not yet available in the gsw package.
+This motivates our choice to use both libraries.

-In particular, the module gives the density $\rho^W$ of pure water as a function of temperature and pressure.

-Our strategy is to understand the salinity as an incompressible component, hence $\beta_{T}^S = 0$ (see \eqref{compressidealbinaryincomp}) and $\rho^S$ is a constant, independent on $(T,p)$, in the formulas \eqref{densbinaryideal} and \eqref{compressidealbinaryincomp}.
+In order to construct the binary ideal model, we at first get the density $\rho^W$ of pure water as a function of temperature and pressure, available in both modules.
+Next, our strategy is to understand the salinity as an incompressible component, hence $\beta_{T}^S = 0$ (see \eqref{compressidealbinaryincomp}) and $\rho^S$ is a constant, independent on $(T,p)$, in the formulas \eqref{densbinaryideal} and \eqref{compressidealbinaryincomp}.
 We fit the constant $\rho^S$ in order that the density function \eqref{densbinaryideal} of our ideal model is exact on a standard vector $(T^0,p^0,y^0)$ of reference conditions.
 Here $T$ is the temperature in degree Celsius, $p$ the pressure in dbar and $y$ the salinity mass fraction.